 School Director, The School of Ballet Arizona

-Since 2008, Mr. Valcárcel coordinated and organized auditions for The Washington School of Ballet’s Summer Program in Tokyo, Japan, bringing a total of twenty-two new Japanese students to the TWSB in 2008.
-Mr. Valcárcel was invited to participate as a juror in the The Ballet Competition for Youth in Tokyo during the summer of 2008.
-His pieces Just A Song and Pas de Passion won the first prize at Youth America Grand Prix in 2008 and 2009, respectively, and was also awarded the “Outstanding Choreographer Award” in 2009.
-His choreography Dusk Fields won the first prize at Youth America Grand Prix finals 2011 in New York.
+His pieces Just a Song and Pas de Passion won first prizes at the Youth America Grand Prix in 2008 and 2009, respectively, and he was also awarded the “Outstanding Young Choreographer Award” in 2009.
+His choreography Dusk Fields won the first prize at the Youth American Grand Prix finals 2011 in New York.

 Since joining Ballet Arizona in 2011 as Director of its School, Mr. Valcárcel created and expanded the School’s summer intensive program and its Pre-Professional Program.
 He is proud to have increased the performances opportunities for the School at Ballet Arizona’s Dorrance Theater and throughout the Valley.
 Under his leadership, the School has enjoyed increased exposure on television and other media, including coverage on the Univision educational piece “Tu Me Inspiras” and the community program “Enlace”.
 He is also extremely proud that a number of School alumni have recently been placed in professional dance companies, including Ballet Arizona.
 Mr. Valcárcel is enthusiastically committed to preparing the next generation of young professional dancers for their careers, and he is excited about expanding the recreational dance program and the community outreach programs of Ballet Arizona.